Oulu-IMEDS/DeepKnee/README.md

 * termcolor
 * torchvision

 We recommend to create a virtual environment with the aforemention packages.
-To run the training, run the corresponding bash files (validation is visualized in visdom).
-Before running, edit the beginnign of the file to activate your virtual environment.
+To run the training, execute the corresponding bash files (validation is visualized in visdom).
+Before running, edit the begining of the file to activate your virtual environment.

-However, you can run the codes as they are and just use the parameters fixed in the bash scripts.
+However, you can run the codes as they are, just use the parameters fixed in the bash scripts.

 ## Attention maps examples
 Our model learns localized radiological findings as we imposed prior anatomical knowledge to teh network architecture.
 Here are some examples of attention maps and predictions (Kellgren-Lawrence grade 2 ground truth):